AMontagu/PerceptLibrary/README.md

 Welcome to the RobotLabLibrary wiki!

-Here we are to talk more about the RobotLabLibrary and how to use it.
-For the moment only source are available and you will need to include directly the project or the file in your project.
-Soon a .lib will be available.
+Here we are to talk more about the RobotLabLibrary and how to install and use it.

 The library is constitued to 3 classes : [Video](https://github.com/AMontagu/RobotLabLibrary/wiki/Video), [Recognizer](https://github.com/AMontagu/RobotLabLibrary/wiki/Voice) and [Voice](https://github.com/AMontagu/RobotLabLibrary/wiki/Recognizer)